 If you’re here reading this, chances are you’re either “the snorer” or have to endure acoustic proximity to “the snorer.”
 Holiday stress is real, and even more so when you suffer from snoring or suffer because of someone else’s snoring.
 What people may not realize is that:

 - Extreme snoring is almost certainly an underlying medical condition that needs to be addressed

 - Holidays can worsen sleep disturbances.

 For more mild snorers, there are a couple of strategies that may help stave off a particularly rowdy bout of snoring.
 Here are a few gentle suggestions you can offer the offending party (before the turkey takes effect and causes an overwhelming urge to lay down on the couch for a nap).

-Limit alcohol consumption.
+Limit alcohol and caffeine consumption.

 Don’t go from the kitchen table to the couch.

-If you or a loved one has been struggling with persistent snoring or fatigue, or any of these tell-tale sleep apnea symptoms, having sleep evaluated by a sleep specialist will help uncover the underlying cause of the sleep issues and is the first step to finding an effective treatment option.
+If you or a loved one has been struggling with persistent snoring or fatigue, or any of these tell-tale sleep apnea symptoms, having your sleep evaluated by a sleep specialist will help uncover the underlying cause of one’s sleep issues and is the first step to finding an effective treatment option.

 In the Dallas-Fort Worth area?
 Don’t hesitate to reach out to Sleep Dallas!
 You can schedule your appointment online or by calling us at 844-409-4657.